Brit Hume: Print journalism

-1973-1996: ABC News
+1973–1996: ABC News

 In 1973, Hume started working for ABC News as a consultant, and in 1976, he was offered a job as a correspondent, covering the U.S. House of Representatives and U.S. Senate for 11 years.
 In 1979, Hume earned television's first Academy Award nomination for his work on The Killing Ground for ABC's Close-Up documentary program.

 Hume was assigned to report on Walter Mondale's 1984 presidential campaign, and George H. W. Bush's 1988 presidential campaign.
 In 1989, he became ABC's chief White House correspondent, covering the administrations of Presidents Bush and Bill Clinton and working closely with ABC anchors Peter Jennings and Charlie Gibson.

-1996-2008: Fox News
+1996–present: Fox News

 In 1996, Hume left ABC for the Fox News Network for which his wife had recently become chief of the Washington bureau.
 At his last news conference as ABC's chief White House correspondent, President Clinton told him, "I think all of us think you have done an extraordinary, professional job under Republican and Democratic administrations alike."
 Hume became Fox News's Washington managing editor.